marsevilspirit/magellanic/README.md

 $ hugo server -s exampleSite/ --gc --themesDir=../..
 ```

+### why call magellanic

+Inspired by the Magellanic Cloud, the thought just suddenly came to me, devoid of any particular significance.

 ### Via Module

 You can add this theme as a Hugo module instead of a git submodule.